What time can we arrive?

 Can we have a fire?

-Of course you can.
+Yes, but you must follow our fire safety guidelines outlined in the T&Cs and the Fire Safety document.
+We want everyone to stay safe.
 Please have all campfires in a fire pit that is raised off the ground so the grass doesn’t get scorched.
 You can bring your own or hire one from us between 6pm-7pm only.
 Please return the fire pit when you are done.

 What do we do with the ashes from our fire or BBQ?